Rummy is the most popular matching type card game played with a french deck of 52 cards.

 - When in this turn the player took a card from the discard pile it is not allowed to discard it in the same turn.
 It is allowed to discard the card in the next turn.

 - It is allowed to discard the card that was taken in the same turn from the Stock.

 If, while playing, the stock runs out, the next player may choose to draw from the discard pile or to turn the discard pile over to form a new stock.
-After forming the new stock, the top card is drawn to form the new discard pile, just like after the deal.
+After creating the new stock, the top card is drawn to form the new discard pile, just like after the deal.
 Consider that exhausting the stock for a second time would end the round.

-If you plan your turns carefully you can win a round with Rummy, thus scoring twice more points.
+If you plan your turns carefully, you can win a round with Rummy, thus scoring twice more points.
 To announce Rummy, during your last turn you meld or lay off all your cards (except one), and then you discard your last card.
 Consider that you can only do this if you haven’t melded or laid off any card in your previous turns.

 When the round ends because the stock was exhausted for a second time, the winner would be the player whose hand has the lowest value.
-In this case, the value of the losing hands is reduced with the value of winner’s hand.
+In this case, the value of the losing hands is reduced with the value of the winner’s hand.
 Then values calculated this way are added – this is the number of points scored by the winner.
 For example, assume player’s hand values are 6 (Alice), 15 (Bob), 7 (Carol), and 21 (Dan).
 Alice is the winner.
-The values of the losing hands are reduced by 6, so they are 9, 1, and 15 (respectively).
+The value of the losing hands is reduced by 6, so they are 9, 1, and 15 (respectively).
 Alice scores 25 points.

 The session goes on until a player reaches the winning score, for example, 150 points.
 This player wins the session.
 For custom games, the winning score can be changed, for example to 100.